 You may be required to make set contributions towards educational trips and/or travel expenses to local events.

 - Pearson BTEC Level 1 Introductory Diploma in Vocational Studies

 - GCSE maths and English (where applicable)

-You will complete compulsory work experience every week on our estate and 1 weeks of industry placement externally.
+You will complete compulsory work experience every week on our estate and one week of industry placement externally.